firebolt-db/firebolt-db.github.io/docs/sql-reference/commands/create-fact-dimension-table.md

 Firebolt supports two types of tables:

 * `FACT` table - the data is distributed across all nodes of the engine.
-* `DIMENSION` table - entire table is replicated in every node of the engine.

-The default is `FACT` table. `DIMENSION` tables are useful, when the table is relatively small (up to tens of gigabytes), and used in joins with `FACT` tables.
+* `DIMENSION` table - entire table is replicated in every node of the engine. `DIMENSION` tables are useful, when the table is relatively small (up to tens of gigabytes), and used in joins with `FACT` tables.